-We receive substantial support from Treasury and are dependent upon its continued support in order to continue operating our business.
+We are dependent upon the continued support of Treasury and FHFA in order to continue operating our business.
 Our ability to access funds from Treasury under the Purchase Agreement is critical to keeping us solvent and avoiding appointment of a receiver by FHFA under statutory mandatory receivership provisions.
-Any deterioration in our financial position and any discontinued support of the Treasury could result in Realized Losses and Certificate Writedown Amounts being allocated to the Offered Certificates in the absence of the Guarantee.
+Any deterioration in our financial position and any discontinued support of the Treasury could result in Realized Losses and Certificate Writedown Amounts being allocated to the Guaranteed Certificates in the absence of the Guarantee.